nulltea/chainmetric-app/README.md

 _**Chainmetric Client Application**_ provides a convenient visual user interface for interacting, managing, and monitoring assets stored on permissioned IoR-enabled blockchain as a part of supply-chain control needs.

-Cross-platform application written with the help of Flutter framework provides a way to input assets to the ledger, assign requirements of storing and delivering such assets, monitoring environmental metric readings sourced by [IoT sensor-equipped devices][chainmetric sensorsys repo] and validated by [blockchain network's][chainmetric network repo] [Smart Contracts][chainmetric contracts repo].
+A cross-platform application written with the help of the Flutter framework provides a way to input assets to the ledger, assign requirements of storing and delivering such assets, monitoring environmental metric readings sourced by [IoT sensor-equipped devices][chainmetric sensorsys repo] and validated by [blockchain network's][chainmetric network repo] [Smart Contracts][chainmetric contracts repo].

 [![screenshots]][this repo]

 ## Tradeoff

-Chainmetric application is written using [Flutter][flutter] UI development framework, which provides a convenient way of crafting fast user experiences for mobile, web, and desktop from a single codebase.
-It's programming language [Dart][dart] has a build in support for [declarative UI][declarative ui] and its massive widget catalog makes Flutter a pretty hot alternative to native mobile development and other hybrid frameworks like React Native or Ionic Angular.
+Chainmetric application is written using the [Flutter][flutter] UI development framework, which provides a convenient way of crafting fast user experiences for mobile, web, and desktop from a single codebase.
+Its programming language [Dart][dart] has build-in support for [declarative UI][declarative ui] and its massive widget catalog makes Flutter a pretty hot alternative to native mobile development and other hybrid frameworks like React Native or Ionic Angular.

-However, Flutter is still a young technology and it's dedicated programming language may not have alternatives for some packages that may be crucial for project.
-And that is exactly the tradeoff with Chainmetric project, since its blockchain network is build upon [Hyperledger Fabric][hyperledger fabric] stack, which currently does not support client SDK for Dart (only [Go][fabric sdk go], [Python][fabric sdk py], [NodeJS][fabric sdk node], and [Java][fabric sdk java]).
+However, Flutter is still a young technology and its dedicated programming language may not have alternatives for some packages that may be crucial for the project.
+And that is exactly the tradeoff with the Chainmetric project since its blockchain network is built upon [Hyperledger Fabric][hyperledger fabric] stack, which currently does not support client SDK for Dart (only [Go][fabric sdk go], [Python][fabric sdk py], [NodeJS][fabric sdk node], and [Java][fabric sdk java]).

-So, the available options here is to skip Flutter in favor of native development, try use JS-based frameworks like React Native, or even implement own SDK on Dart, which actually is not that complicated, since foremost it uses common gRPC protocols communication.
+So, the available options here are to skip Flutter in favor of native development, try to use JS-based frameworks like React Native, or even implement own SDK on Dart, which actually is not that complicated, since foremost it uses common gRPC protocols communication.

-Thankfully, there is one more option which happens to be ideal for this project, which implies in binding Golang-written SDK using [`gomobile`][gomobile] utility to mobile native languages, which this case are Kotlin for Android, and Swift for iOS, and then use call this native functionality from Dart codebase using [Method Channel][method channel].
-Even thought this approach seems too complicated at the first glance, it it actually pretty straightforward and works just fine.
+Thankfully, there is one more option that happens to be ideal for this project, which implies binding Golang-written SDK using [`gomobile`][gomobile] utility to mobile native languages, which this case are Kotlin for Android, and Swift for iOS, and then use call this native functionality from Dart codebase using [Method Channel][method channel].
+Even though this approach seems too complicated at the first glance, it is actually pretty straightforward and works just fine.

 ## Streaming

-The one ambitious feature of current application is too reactively stream environmental metric readings posted on blockchain by sensors-equipped IoT devices, while such data is validated by on-chain [Smart Contracts][chainmetric contracts repo] against previously assigned requirements.
+The one ambitious feature of the Chainmetric application is to reactively stream environmental metric readings posted on blockchain by sensors-equipped IoT devices, while such data is validated by on-chain [Smart Contracts][chainmetric contracts repo] against previously assigned requirements.

-The implementation of such feature requires th combination of Flutter's [Event Channel][event channel] with carefully choreographed event emitters and listeners on each level of system:
+The implementation of such feature requires the combination of Flutter's [Event Channel][event channel] with carefully choreographed event emitters and listeners throughout each level of the system:

 [![diagram]][this repo]

 ## Requirements

-- Just a mobile phone and cryptographic credentials to access network
+- Just a mobile phone and cryptographic credentials to access the network

 ## Wrap up

 Chainmetric application implementation manages to connect [modern UI rendering engine][flutter] and [enterprise-grade permissioned blockchain][hyperledger fabric] by utilizing Golang cross-platform capabilities.
-Such approach allowed to quickly create decent-looking user interface which is truly reactive to changes in the [blockchain network][chainmetric network repo] and allows to made them in any place at any time.
+Such an approach allowed to quickly create a decent-looking user interface that is truly reactive to changes in the [blockchain network][chainmetric network repo] and allows to make them in any place at any time.

 ## License